 Or are you responding to your fear, shame, and anxiety with compassion, kindness, and love...taking care of yourself in the most gentle of ways?

 The goal of recovery is not to be free from negative thoughts or feelings; the goal is to change how we respond and to treat ourselves differently...with care, not punishment.

 And discover new ways of being with the internal intensity of negative thoughts and feelings without going back to our disordered ways of food and weight control.

-If this resonates and you need help learning how to change the way you respond, reach out to learn about coaching.
+If this resonates and you need help learning how to change the way you respond, check out my online course Food Body Soul.

 To learn more about the non-diet approach to healing your relationship with food, check out my free video training series HERE.